Ionuț Mazilu

-Ionuț Costinel Mazilu (born 9 February 1982) is a Romanian former footballer, currently a manager.
-He is known in Romania for his sharp finishing, pace and technique.
+Ionuț Costinel Mazilu (born 9 February 1982) is a Romanian former professional footballer who played as a forward, currently he is the assistant coach at Liga II club Gloria Bistrița.

 Career

 Club

 Mazilu started his career at Sportul Studențesc in 1999.
-In the 2005–06 season, he was the leading goalscorer in the Romanian Liga I scoring 22 goals.
+In the 2005–06 season, he was the leading goalscorer in the Romanian Divizia A scoring 22 goals.
 The following season, he was taken to FC Rapid București, where he played for two years playing 34 games and scoring 18 goals.
 On 12 January 2008, Mazilu was transferred to the Ukrainian club FC Dnipro Dnipropetrovsk for a fee of €4 million, the highest fee received by a Romanian football club at that time.
 He failed to make an immediate impact.
 During his first year he only played eight games with a single goal scored.
 In 2009, he was loaned to FC Arsenal Kyiv after his transfer to CFR Cluj failed.

-International career

-Mazilu is a regular member of the Romania national football team since the 2004–05 season having played 12 matches and scored 3 goals.